 - $40 if the payment is greater than $300

-- Payment to satisfy the returned payment amount and applicable returned payment charge must be in the form of a cashier’s check or money order
+- Payment to satisfy the returned check amount and applicable returned check fee must be in the form of a cashier’s check or money order

-- Personal check, credit card, debit card, or cash will not be accepted
+- Personal check, credit card, or debit card will not be accepted

-- If the electronic check/ACH/EFT is returned due to an unintentional processing error by the payer, such as entering an incorrect bank account number, the following return payment charges should be assessed:
+- If the electronic check/ACH/EFTis returned due to an unintentional processing error by the payer, such as entering an incorrect bank account number, the following return payment fee should be assessed:

-- No charge if the payment is less than $10
+- No fee if the payment is less than $10

 - $10 if the electronic check/ACH/EFT payment of $10 or more was returned